chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-plateau-instability/rayleigh-plateau-instability.rst

 +-------------------------------------------------------------------------------------------------------------------+

 As it can be seen above, for :math:`\delta_0 \leq 0.1`, we observe no breakup.
 The jet stabilizes despite the perturbation.
 An additional case was studied at :math:`\delta_0 = 0.12` to check the increasing stabilizing tendency of the jet for lower excitation amplitude values.
-We also observe that none the of the other evaluation points match with the work of Denner *et al.* `[1] <https://link.springer.com/article/10.1007/s10494-021-00291-w>`_  However, a similar tread in values is observed for :math:`\delta_0 \in [0.2,0.5]`.
+We also observe that none the of the other evaluation points match with the work of Denner *et al.* `[1] <https://link.springer.com/article/10.1007/s10494-021-00291-w>`_  However, a similar trend in values is observed for :math:`\delta_0 \in [0.2,0.5]`.
 At :math:`\delta_0 = 0.6`, a huge difference is observed.
-This is due to the way the satellite droplets are forme.
-As opposed to previous simulations, the satellite droplets are formed from the broken-off part of the jet, decreasing significantly :math:`Lb`.
+This is due to the way the satellite droplets are formed.
+As opposed to previous simulations, the satellite droplets are formed from the broken-off part of the jet, decreasing significantly :math:`L_\mathrm{b}` as displayed in the video below.
+This might have not been the case in the work of Denner *et al.* `[1] <https://link.springer.com/article/10.1007/s10494-021-00291-w>`_

+.. raw:: html

+    <iframe width="720" height="428" src="https://www.youtube.com/embed/p3TXpNErbdc?rel=0&vq=hd720" title="2D Rayleigh-Plateau Instability with an excitation amplitude of 0.60" frameborder="0" allowfullscreen></iframe>

 ****